mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 * The writing feels desperate to be interesting with lots of hyperbole, ALL CAPS, and exclamation points
 * There are entire paragraphs that have no information that the average person wouldn't already know

+# Resist the temptation to "fix" bad writers

+One trap I fell into was, "Oh, their writing is rough, but I can probably coach them to improve it."
+This never worked.

+Writing improves slowly.
+If they're a professional writer, and they produce D-grade writing, they'll remain a D-grade writer for years to come.
+Remember that when you see an enthusiastic but mediocre writer offering to work at bargain basement rates.

 # Inviting freelancers to apply

+Why does the writer want to work for you?

 Invest time in screening.
 When you invite people to apply, mention specifics about their stuff.